Supreme Court seems likely to rule for Ohio woman claiming job bias because she's straight

 The appeals court noted that Ames didn’t provide any such circumstances.

-Ohio Solicitor General T. Elliot Geiser told the justices that the officials who made the job decisions did not even know Ames’ sexual orientation.
+Ohio Solicitor General T. Elliot Gaiser told the justices that the officials who made the job decisions did not even know Ames’ sexual orientation.

 But even Geiser didn’t object too much to the narrow outcome that seemed most likely.
-“Everyone here agrees that everyone should be treated equally,” Geiser said.
+“Everyone here agrees that everyone should be treated equally,” Gaiser said.

 His concession prompted Justice Neil Gorsuch to note, “We’re in radical agreement on that today.”